ghosteau/OverlordDiscordBot/README.md

 3/23/2024 quick update:

-- Added message ID to the SQL database information sent to have a true primary incrimentive key
+- Added message ID to the SQL database support to create a true primary incrimentive key
 _____________________________________________________________________

 7/25/24 big update: